Q&A with Sophie Neville at the Riverside Cinema ~ photo: Claudia Myatt

 Someone asked if we had any disasters while making the film.

 ‘Swallow’s mast broke, we nearly sailed under the Windermere steamer and a cow fell down a bank onto the producer’s car.’
 I couldn’t think of anything utterly disastrous from my own perspective except that I lost a tooth halfway through shooting a scene with Virginia McKenna, which was embarrassing.
-I’ll have to ask Richard Pilbrow who produced the film back in 1973.
 I can list other questions asked by the audience in the next post.

 The Riverside Cinema in Woodbridge are thinking of showing Swallows & Amazons again in September to help them celebrate their centenary ~ ‘100 Years of Film’.
 Do add a comment in the box below if you would like to organise a screening of the film at a cinema near you.

 You can read about the adventures had making the original film of Swallows and Amazons in these editions available online: